neoxic/lua-mbedtls/doc/ssl.md

 ---------------

 ### ctx:gettimeout()
 _DTLS only:_ Returns a fractional timeout value in seconds within which the previous unfinished operation (the one that returned either `want-read` or `want-write`) must be invoked again.
-In case no timeout is active, returns `nil`.
+Returns `nil` if no timeout is active.

 ### ctx:setbio(rcb, wcb, [ref])
 Assigns new I/O callbacks and optional reference `ref` (see `ssl.newcontext()`).